eclipse-simrel/.github/wiki/SimRel/Simultaneous_Release_Requirements.md

 For errors or omissions please [open an issue](https://github.com/eclipse-simrel/.github/issues).

 This document defines the rules and criteria for participating in the Simultaneous Release.
-The simultaneous release occurs each year in March, June, September, and December .
+The simultaneous release occurs each year in March, June, September, and December.
 There are more criteria than when releasing at other times.
 There are more requirements partially because there are more projects releasing at once, so the workload needs to streamlined and made uniform.